Update for Version 2.2

-Xiangling primarily uses her autos to proc Xingqiu’s burst, stack weapon passives, or gapfill during swap cooldowns.
-In combat, you will rarely finish your NA sequence, and C2 does nothing to incentivize changing this- her C2 multiplier is relatively low compared to Guoba or Pyronado, it brings the potential to steal vapes from them, and triggering it requires taking valuable field time away from other team members.
+Xiangling primarily uses her Normal Attacks to proc Xingqiu’s burst, stack weapon passives, or gapfill during swap cooldowns.
+In combat, you will rarely finish your NA sequence, and C2 does nothing to incentivize changing this- her C2 multiplier is relatively low compared to Guoba or Pyronado, it brings the potential to steal Vapes from them, and triggering it requires taking valuable field time away from other team members.

 C3: Deep Fry

 Cumulative DPS increase: 19%

 Levels on Xiangling’s primary source of damage are very appreciated.

 Pyronado’s duration is increased by 40%.